Healing ovarian cysts: my personal journey

 I stopped using perfume and anti-perspirants, opting instead for baking soda, which worked better than any brand of deodorant I had ever used (almost all commercial perfumes/deodorants are chock full of synthetic chemicals and xenoestrogens.
 The latter is especially bad for women with ovarian cysts and fibroids as they would already be oestrogen dominant.
 I wrote a little about oestrogen dominance in this article).

 I started using an all-natural DIY toothpaste because of the fluoride in commercial toothpastes.
 In my case, this was sea salt.
-My teeth has never looked better and my breath stays clean and fresh longer (in contrast, the sugar in commercial toothpastes actually feeds mouth bacteria).
+My teeth have never looked better and my breath stays clean and fresh longer (in contrast, the sugar in commercial toothpastes actually feeds mouth bacteria).

 These might seem like a lot because you’re reading them all at once, but I actually made each change one at a time and very slowly.
 Small changes led to big ones over time.